JERONIMO31/SYSC3303/README.txt

-1. FILE DESCRIPTIONS
+FILE DESCRIPTIONS

-- FireFightingDroneSimulation.java: Main entry point that creates and displays the simulation GUI window.
-- GUI.java: Builds the Swing interface, handles file browsing/start-stop
-  controls, and coordinates simulation threads.
-- Drone.java: Drone worker thread that travels to assigned fires, deploys suppression agent, returns home, and refills.
-- FireIncident.java: Reads event CSV data, schedules fire reports by simulation time, and publishes fires to the live tracker.
-- Scheduler.java: Continuously matches available drones to active fires and updates fire assignment status.
-- GridPanel.java: Custom map grid renderer that draws cells, zones, and markers for events/drone positions.
-- GridWithLegend.java: Container panel combining the grid and legend into the visualization shown in the GUI.
-- LegendPanel.java: Side legend panel listing color-coded map symbols used by the simulation display.
-- utils/DroneInfo.java: Thread-safe drone state/model (assignment, location,
-  travel timing, and available agent tracking).
-- utils/EndCondition.java: Shared synchronized stop flag used by all threads to end the simulation cleanly.
+DroneSubsystemGUI.java: Swing-based GUI used to configure and start the drone subsystem.
+Allows the user to specify drone parameters such as speed, acceleration, and agent capacity, and displays subsystem logs.

+FireIncidentGUI.java: GUI interface used to start the fire incident subsystem.
+Allows the user to load zone and event CSV files and start the simulation that generates fire incidents.

+SchedulerGUI.java: GUI interface used to configure and run the scheduler subsystem.
+Allows the user to specify the simulation time scale and displays scheduler messages.

+GUISubsystem.java: Networking subsystem responsible for communicating between the GUI and other subsystems (Scheduler and FireIncident) using UDP messages.
+Handles initialization messages and parses zone data received from FireIncident.

+Scheduler.java: Core scheduling subsystem that coordinates drone assignments to fire incidents and manages simulation time.

+FireIncident.java: Reads event data from input files and generates fire incidents during the simulation timeline.

+drone/LiveDroneTracker.java: Tracks all drones in the system, including available and assigned drones, and provides lookup and assignment functionality.

+utils/DroneInfo.java: Represents the state of an individual drone including its location, assignment status, and operational timing.

-- utils/EventInfo.java: Fire event model containing location, intensity, event type, assigned drone, and remaining agent required.
+utils/EventInfo.java: Model representing a fire event including its location, type, intensity, and timestamp.

-- utils/EventType.java: Enum of supported event categories used when parsing event input data.
+utils/EventType.java: Enumeration representing different types of fire-related events that can occur in the simulation.

-- utils/Intensity.java: Enum of fire intensity levels (LOW, MODERATE, HIGH).
+utils/Intensity.java: Enumeration defining fire intensity levels such as LOW, MODERATE, and HIGH.

-- utils/LiveDroneTracker.java: Shared tracker managing ready/busy drone sets
-  and lookup of active drone objects.
-- utils/LiveFireTracker.java: Shared tracker for queued fires, fires being fought, and extinguished fire lifecycle updates.
+utils/LiveFireTracker.java: Maintains queues of active fires, fires currently being fought, and extinguished fires during the simulation.

-- utils/standardizedTime.java: Provides relative simulation time based on real start time for consistent event scheduling/logging.
-- utils/Zone.java: Zone model storing boundary coordinates, computed center point, and zone identity metadata.
+utils/StandardizedTime.java: Provides a standardized simulation time system.
+Converts real-world time into simulation time using a configurable time scale.

+zones/Zone.java: Represents a geographic monitoring zone defined by rectangular coordinate boundaries.

-- utils/ZoneReader.java: CSV parser/loader that reads zone definitions and
-  builds the zone map used by the simulation.
+zones/ZoneReader.java: Reads and parses zone definitions from a CSV file and builds a map of zone objects used in the simulation.

+udp/Message.java: Encapsulates UDP communication messages exchanged between subsystems.
+Handles serialization and deserialization of message data.

+udp/MessageType.java: Enumeration defining all supported message types used in subsystem communication (INIT, NEW_INCIDENT, FIRE_EXTINGUISHED, ASSIGNMENT, AGENT_DEPLOYED).

-2. SETUP & RUN INSTRUCTIONS
+SETUP & RUN INSTRUCTIONS

-To run the simulation, follow these steps in IntelliJ:
+To run the system, follow these steps in IntelliJ:

-RUN THE APPLICATION:
+RUN THE SUBSYSTEM GUIs:
-   Open 'FireFightingDroneSimulation.java' and click the green Play icon (Run).
-A window titled "Fire Fighting Drone Simulation" will appear.
+Each subsystem can be started through its GUI class.

+Run SchedulerGUI.java

+Run FireIncidentGUI.java

+Run DroneSubsystemGUI.java

+Each subsystem will open its own window and wait for initialization messages from the other subsystems.

 LOAD ZONE DATA:
-   In the GUI, click "Browse" next to the "Zone File" bar.
+In the FireIncident GUI, click "Browse" next to the Zone File field and select the zone CSV file.
-   Navigate to the 'SYSC3303' folder and select:
-   -> sample_zone_file.csv

 LOAD EVENT DATA:
-   Click "Browse" next to the "Event File" bar.
+Click "Browse" next to the Event File field and select the event CSV file containing fire incidents.
-   Navigate to the 'SYSC3303' folder and select:
-   -> sample_event_file.csv

-START:
+CONFIGURE PARAMETERS:
+In the DroneSubsystem GUI, configure drone parameters such as:

+Total number of drones

+Agent capacity

+Speed

+Acceleration

+Deploy rate

+Nozzle open time

+START THE SIMULATION:
-   Click the "Start" button to begin the simulation.
+Press the "Start" button in each subsystem GUI.
+The subsystems will connect via UDP and begin exchanging messages to run the simulation.

-3. TEST DATA REQUIREMENTS
+TEST DATA REQUIREMENTS

-The simulation requires both files to work correctly:
+The simulation requires the following input files:

-- Zone File: Must contain the coordinates and IDs of the areas the drones monitor.
+Zone File:
+A CSV file containing zone IDs and coordinate boundaries used to define monitoring regions.

+Event File:
-- Event File: Must contain timestamps, Zone IDs, fire types, and intensity levels.
+A CSV file containing timestamps, zone IDs, event types, and intensity levels used to generate fire incidents during the simulation.

-4. WORK BREAKDOWN (Iteration 2)

-Simon D'Amato: Updated README and UML class and sequence diagrams.
+SYSTEM COMMUNICATION

+The subsystems communicate using UDP sockets and the Message / MessageType classes.
+Initialization messages are exchanged when the subsystems start to ensure that all components are connected before the simulation begins.

+WORK BREAKDOWN:
+Simon D'Amato: I3 Coding
+Nicolaus Derikx: I3 Coding
+Anitsan Robert: UML Class Diagram and Updated README.txt Jeronimo Cumming: Unit Testing